Sermuns/TDDE68-dockerized/README.md

 Set the `volumes` path to the path of your Pintos source-code directory.
 > The "Pintos source-code" folder is the one with the directories `threads`, `userprog`, `utils`, etc.
 In the given code, the Pintos source-code is located in the parent directory of this repository.

+> [!IMPORTANT]
+> The left side of the volume mapping to `pintos` needs to correspond to the location of source-code.
+> In my case the source-code dir was adjacent to this dir, therefore `../pintos`

 ```yaml
 services:
   pintos:
     container_name: pintos
     build: .
     volumes:
       # Set the left path to the path of your Pintos source-code directory on the host machine
       - ../pintos:/pintos
     stdin_open: true